savchenko/debian/README.md

 ### Dotfiles
 Distributes dotfiles to the target host.
 Supports either copying files to the remote host or symlinking from the role's [./files/](https://github.com/savchenko/debian/tree/bullseye/roles/dotfiles/files) to the destination directories within `$HOME`.
 Has its own [Readme](https://github.com/savchenko/debian/blob/bullseye/roles/dotfiles/README.md).

-### Transfer-agent
+### Transfer agent
 Creates jailed user that has access only to `sh` and `rsync`.
 Supports automatic propagation of SSH keys to the remote host.
-Traditionally, has [Readme](https://github.com/savchenko/debian/tree/bullseye/roles/transfer-agent).
+Traditionally, has [Readme](https://github.com/savchenko/debian/tree/bullseye/roles/transfer_agent).

 ### Wireguard
 All-inclusive, safe role to provision Wireguard in any mode imaginable.
 [Readme](https://github.com/savchenko/debian/blob/bullseye/roles/wireguard/README.md).